edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 ---
 <p>A couple of weeks ago, I was in a <a href="https://en.wikipedia.org/wiki/Sacred_Harp">Sacred Harp</a> singing school where a new singer asked whether there are female composers in the Sacred Harp.
 The singing school was in <a href="https://durhamsacredharp.co.uk">Durham, UK</a> (<a href="https://durhamsacredharp.co.uk">shameless plug</a>).
 I said something like, &quot;Oh yeah there are lots of great songs in here by women.&quot; A few days later I thought about the question again for a bit.
 I realised that although I liked several songs by women, I didn&#39;t really know that there were &quot;lots&quot; of female composers in the Sacred Harp.
 I&#39;d said that

-<p>I&#39;ve looked at the Sacred Harp and the minutes data to answer some questions that came to mind about female composers in the Sacred Harp.</p>
+<p>I&#39;ve looked at the Sacred Harp and the minutes data to answer some questions that came to mind about female composers in the Sacred Harp.
+I'm using the 1991 edition of the red "Denson book".</p>

 <ol>
   <li><a href="#toc_0">Who are the female composers in the book?</a></li>